 For studies undertaking the development, validation or evaluation of new products or interventions, see:

 All applications for funding of new or existing longitudinal population studies need to submit an outline application for joint review by the Longitudinal Population Studies Strategic Advisory Panel (LPS-SAP, previously the Cohort Strategic Review Group) and the research board.
 Should a full application be invited, this may be submitted to any of the 3 subsequent board deadlines.
 This review will take account of strategic and scientific considerations.

 Applications for longitudinal population studies must be for core infrastructure only; applications may include associated research only if it is for proof of principle work.
-Applicants must speak to the relevant programme manager at least 6 weeks before the outline submission deadline to confirm the eligibility of their application.
+You must speak to the relevant programme manager at least six weeks before the outline submission deadline to confirm the eligibility of your application.
 The outline template, timeline for review and next outline submission deadline can be found on the LPS-SAP page.
 Applications for funding for clinical (that is, patient-specific or disease-focused) cohorts are exempt from this process.